lukash33/meta-archive/docs/HACKERS.md

 * ADMIN/secret
 * WS=META/USER=METAARCHIVE/secret

-** My archive occupies above 1.3tb of disk space on SATA HD.
+My archive occupies above 1.3tb of disk space on SATA HD.
 10 years (2006-2016), more than 120000 shots taken by DSLRs, Android smatrphones and tablets.
-Importing the whole archive using 5 threads on 4 core CPU takes ~2 days.**
+Importing the whole archive using 5 threads on 4 core CPU takes about 2 days.